philipbelesky/groundhog/site/_projects/south-park.md

 When Fletcher Studio first began work on San Francisco's South Park, the initial design not was developed using computational scripting tools but "through iterative analogue diagramming"[@Fletcher:2018 72] made on paper with a focus on "an intuitive understanding of the site and embedded in an analogue rule set."[@Fletcher:2018 72] This rule set was derived from on-the-ground observations.
 Designers observed and collected data on "land use, park usage, circulation patterns, tree conditions and drainage systems"[@Fletcher:2018 72] as well as "points of entry and desire lines."[@Fletcher:2018 72] This data was aggregated into a "hierarchy of circulation patterns, access points, social nodes, existing trees and structures to retain"[@Fletcher:2018 72] that worked to inform the width and position of the central path running through the park.

-While the designers implemented a 'rules based' approach even from the earliest stages of site analysis, they also made of a point of "utilizing a combination of blend tools, manual adjustments, and hand drawings"[@Fletcher:2018 72] which "allowed for idiosyncratic moments while conforming to a robust formal rule set based on environmental, spatial and material logic."[@Fletcher:2018 72] The design team made a special point of working with computational tools only when there was a clear need.
+While the designers implemented a 'rules based' approach even from the earliest stages of site analysis, they also made of a point of using "a combination of blend tools, manual adjustments, and hand drawings"[@Fletcher:2018 72] which "allowed for idiosyncratic moments while conforming to a robust formal rule set based on environmental, spatial and material logic."[@Fletcher:2018 72] The design team made a special point of working with computational tools only when there was a clear need.

 {% include elements/figure.html image='south-park/3.jpg' caption='Control points of varying intensity are parametrised to manipulate the alignment of that path which runs through site.' credit='Fletcher Studio, image from Bentley, Chris, "Follow the Script", Landscape Architecture Magazine 107, no. 7, 2016, p.
 72' %}